symbolize-app/symbolize/rfc/stream/paths.md

 On a single hosted instance, all host services run in the same process.
 They can directly enqueue items to the Rust channel.

-To establish a connection between hosted instances, the follower instance makes an HTTP/2 request using `hyper` to the leader.
-Because `hyper` supports full duplex, only one request is needed.
+To establish a connection between hosted instances, the follower instance makes two separate HTTP/2 requests using `hyper` to the leader, for request and response streams.
+This is because `hyper` only supports half duplex.
 These connections are used for DB replication and write forwarding.

 For guest requests forwarded by the follower host gateway to a specific write leader instance, the follower gateway will still generate new requests to the other instance, but will use the main HTTP/2 connection.